fch-yk/docker_03_starburger/README.md

 Press `F5` to start debugging.

-_Note_: when debugging with hot reloading, uncheck the `Uncaught Exceptions` flag on the `Run and Debug` panel.
+_Note_: when debugging with hot reloading, uncheck the `Uncaught Exceptions` checkbox on the `Run and Debug` panel.
 This can help to avoid the annoing `Exception has occurred: SystemExit` message each time when you save an app file.

 To find out more about debugging in Docker containers, see the VSCode documentation: